As close to perfect as you will get when it comes to an electric toothbrush for kids.

 The base of the brush is wider in design, giving a solid base on which the brush can stand upright.
 The handle slims as you move up to the neck, the point at which the brush heads attach.

-On the front of the Sonicare for kids Bluetooth connected electric rechargeable toothbrush are 2 prominent Green buttons that are convexed.
+On the front are 2 prominent Green buttons that are convexed.
 The top button is the power button, whilst the lower button is the cleaning modes.

 I will explain what they do in more detail shortly, but both have LED lights built into them and a good tactile and clicky response.

 Surrounding these buttons and dominating the front of the brush is a White panel, which is a gloss White and smooth to the touch.
-However, this is where the Sonicare for kids gets interactive.
+The idea is that you stick one of the 8 stickers provided to it.
+Attaching the stickers does away with the expanse of White and will make that front panel much bolder and colourful.

 These stickers can be easily pulled off and replaced.

-28 extra stickers (2 sheets of 14) of Sparkly, the character from the app are also provided, in various sizes.
+28 extra stickers of Sparkly, the character from the app are also provided, in various sizes.
 Kids may want to stick these to other things.

 On the base of the brush aside from the regulatory information and product details that are printed, is a recess into which the prong on the charging stand that is provided fits.